US Black History Month Search Trends

 The search data shows an ongoing interest in Black history, both the well-known moments and the people whose contributions are still being discovered by both new and wider audiences.
 Whether it’s civil rights history, Black entrepreneurship, or cultural icons, the curiosity and engagement are clear.

-💡 Would you like to mark Black History Month with an expert speaker?
+💡 Would you like to explore the trends of Black History Month with an expert speaker?
 Let us know, and we’ll find the perfect PepTalk expert for your organisation.
 Email us at hello@getapeptalk.com or send us a message via the chat.
 You can also call us on +44 20 3835 2929 (UK) or +1 737 888 5112 (US).

 Remember, it’s always a good time to get a PepTalk.